What is an Income Statement for Small Business?

 Look for the Highest Source of Revenue

-From which source the company made revenue the most is a crucial aspect to understand whether the company has done the business that it proposed to do or did it earn revenue from any other sources.
+From which source the company made revenue the most is a crucial aspect to understand.
+The key is to check if the company has earned revenue from any other sources.

 Check the Exceptional Items Section